thomasernie/js-example/node/README.md

     * Node used to write server-side applications with access to the operating system, file system, and everything else required to build fully-functional applications;
     * Each file node is treated as Modules;
-    * Module is an object referring to the functionality that will be exported from a file;git
+    * Module is an object referring to the functionality that will be exported from a file;
     * require() is a function used to import modules from other files or Node packages.

 node process:
     * First install node from the official website;
     * npm install => to install npm in your system;
-    * npm init => It will download node module in that local directory;
+    * npm init => It will download node module and package.json file in that local directory;
     * If we need other extra modules('express');
     * npm install express => This will download the express modules inside Package.json file;
     * require('express') => to import and use that module in our app.